alanlivio/bash-helpers/README.md

 ### others helpers

-The helpers below are for cross plataform commands.
+The helpers below are for cross-OS commands.
 For the full list, see lib/.

 * `bh_adb_*`: adb helpers.
 * `bh_cmake_*`: cmake helpers.